Traveller and Roma Policy in Ireland

-During 2015 the Department of Justice and Equality will be undertaking a comprehensive consultation process with a view to putting in place a revised National Traveller and Roma Inclusion Strategy by early 2016.
+During 2015 the Department of Justice will be undertaking a comprehensive consultation process with a view to putting in place a revised National Traveller and Roma Inclusion Strategy by early 2016.
 The process will seek to revise, as appropriate, the Strategies being followed across Government in the key priority areas of accommodation, education, health, employment and anti-discrimination.

 The Department endeavours to promote positive communications in relation to the Traveller Community.
 One of the activities sponsored in this context is the annual Traveller Pride Week which aims to promote Traveller culture and achievements, including to the wider population.

 Section 42 of the Irish Human Rights and Equality Commission Act 2014 introduces a positive duty on public bodies to have due regard to human rights and equality.
 The Irish Human Rights and Equality Commission will assist public bodies to comply with the positive duty by producing guidelines and codes of practice.
 The idea is to create a positive duty on public bodies to conduct their business in a manner that is consistent with individual human rights.
 The Commission will have an important role in developing this model of positive duty and in achieving a key tool which will be meaningful and effective in actively promoting equality and human rights across the public sector.
 Training as well as preparation of codes of practice will be important elements of what the Commission can offer.
 The duty set out in the Act requires public bodies to have regard to the need to eliminate discrimination, promote equality of opportunity and protect the human rights of its employees and service users.